haandfeng/LearningNote/操作系统/Ch1.md

 3. Can execute any instruction the machine is capable of executing;
 4. Huge, complex, long-lived;
 ## 2 major task
+### To provide abstractions
+OS hides the implementation details and provides user programs with nice and standard abstractions.

-To provide abstractions and to manage resources
+### To manage resources